BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 Most of the time, the devel version is a version behind the main release.
 For good reasons as this is a playground for testing.

-Norbyte himself has also made a warning, which unfortunately gets surpressed by Improved UI:
+Norbyte himself has also made a warning, which unfortunately gets suppressed by Improved UI:

 (Screenshot)